Danesh-CS-Club/git-lecture/README.md

 - `--oneline --graph` a simplified graph
 - `-p` logs actual changes in a file
 - `--no-merges` removes the merge commits
+- `--decorate` decorates with merge commits, branches, tags
+- `--parents` shows parents of each commit

 for (commit/s) filters: